Sanguine: Visual Analysis for Patient Blood Management: Evaluation

-We asked them to compare Sanguine with the current PBM analysis tool available for surgeons.
-The current practice for cardiac surgeons requires them reporting to a national database of The Society of Thoracic Surgeons (STS), and each hospital cardiac department receives a semi-annual report.
-As a result, the report is delayed, and not effective for a timely analysis of PBM practice.
-In contrast, Sanguine is directly connected to the hospital database, which can be updated frequently.
-The surgeon commented on the difference: \textit{the STS reports we currently receive are about six months delayed, and you can update this[Sanguine] much faster...This can be used for meetings to see where we can improve.}
+We asked them to compare Sanguine with their current practice for analyzing PBM data, which consists mostly of reviewing the semi-annual report provided by the Society of Thoracic Surgeons.
+The surgeon commented on the difference: \textit{the STS reports we currently receive are about six months delayed, and you can update [Sanguine] much faster...
+This can be used for meetings to see where we can improve.}

 Speaking to a weakness, the surgeon raised a concern regarding the integrity of some of the data.
 First, they questioned the validity of the cell salvage values, because sometimes the usage is not properly captured in the anesthesia flowsheets, from which Sanguine derives the data.
-They also were surprised by and doubted the accuracy of the minimal usage of aminocaproic acid, which they expected everyone to use on every case for cardiac surgery.
-The sources for these errors are unknown, but they are present in the data that Sanguine is built on, and this is not a limitation of Sanguine itself.
+They also were surprised by and doubted the accuracy of the initial database results showing minimal usage of aminocaproic acid, which they expected everyone to use on every case for cardiac surgery.
+This allowed us to go back to the database and identify an error in how the aminocaproic acid data was extracted and populated.
+This initial error was present in the data that Sanguine is built on, but was subsequently resolved after our investigation that spanned several month with the data warehouse.
+The observation that the data that is present in a database may not be a perfect reflection of reality, and that domain experts often have deep knowledge about such issues \cite{mccurdy_framework_2019} spawned a line of future work our lab is currently pursuing: How can such knowledge be externalized and made explicit in the visualization so that it can be shared and reviewed.